rdfostrich/article-swj2020-cobra/content/evaluation.md

 #### Query Evaluation

-Regarding query performance, our results show that the bidirectional delta chain also has a large impact here.
+Regarding query performance, our results show that the bidirectional delta chain also has a large impact here compared to the unidirectional delta chain.
-Since two shorter delta chains lead to two smaller addition and deletion indexes compared to one longer delta chain, VM and DM times become lower, since less data needs to be iterated.
+Since two shorter delta chains lead to two smaller addition and deletion indexes compared to one longer delta chain, VM and DM times become lower for the dataset with few large versions (BEAR-A), since less data needs to be iterated.
-We see that DM times for the second half of the bidirectional delta chain become slower compared to the first half.
+However, for datasets with many small versions (BEAR-B), we see that VM times become lower or equal for the first half of the bidirectional delta chain, but becomes slower for the second half.
+We see this behaviour also recurring across all datasets for DM queries.
 This is because in these cases we need to query within the two parts of the delta chain, i.e., we need to search through two addition and deletion indexes instead of just one.
 For datasets with many small versions (BEAR-B),